Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 ## Commercial Progress: $250K ARR in 4 Months

 Since initiating our commercial efforts in late Q3, the response has been overwhelming.
-We reached **$250K ARR in just four months**, confirming that Generative Engine Optimization (GEO) is no longer a theoretical concept—it is a budget line item for forward-thinking companies.
+We reached **$250K ARR in just four months**, confirming that Generative Engine Optimization (GEO) is no longer a theoretical concept, it is a budget line item for forward-thinking companies.

 We are now collaborating with enterprise teams across several industries, including: